karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - Apply some load with ``bombardier`` to the ``/high-cpu`` endpoint
 - Monitor the counters looking for something that doesn't seems right.

-These are the counter values after applying load to the endpoint during 60 seconds (load test midpoint):
+These are the values of the counters halfway through the load test:
 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                               4